jordan-public/flash-loan-unlimited-solana/README.md

 ## Abstract

-A novel Flash Loan Facility is described and prototyped on Solana.
-Using an unusual calling pattern, it allows for using Flash Loans in multiple protocols that are agnostic to and unaware of Flash Loans.
+A novel universal Flash Loan Facility is described and prototyped on Solana.
+With an unusual calling pattern, it allows for Flash Loans in multiple protocols that are agnostic to and unaware of Flash Loans.
 In addition, this facility allows for a novel mechanism in which unlimited non-existent funds can be borrowed for the duration of a single transaction, to achieve even more powerful results than the typical flash loans.

 ## Introduction

-Flash loans are a new lending mechanism appearing first time in Decentralized Finance (DeFi).
+Flash loans are a new lending mechanism typical to Decentralized Finance (DeFi).
 Protocols are able to borrow funds for the duration of a single atomic transaction.
-The transaction can succeed only if the flash loan is repaid within the same transaction along with the associated fees.
+The transaction can succeed only if the flash loan is repaid within the same transaction along with the associated fee.

-Flash loans have allowed arbitrage, timely liquidations and other very useful operations to be performed by parties with no sizable funds making DeFi a plain field available to anyone and thus more fair.
+Flash loans have allowed arbitrage, timely liquidations and other very useful operations to be performed by parties with no sizable funds making DeFi a plain field available to anyone and more fair.
 This availability is making the associated DeFi protocols more nimble and thus more stable, more liquid and price-adjusted against other markets.

-Flash loans have been a tool for abuse as well, but that has generally occurred with protocols that are poorly written and thus subject to manipulation of price oracles.
-In addition, flash loans have been used to amplify exploits in buggy protocols to maximize the attack.
+Flash loans have been a tool for abuse as well, but that has generally occurred with protocols that are poorly written and as such, subject to manipulation of price oracles.
+In addition, flash loans have been used to amplify exploits in buggy protocols and maximize the attack effects.

 One of the first protocols allowing this mechanism was Uniswap, which called it Flash Swaps: